jenncoop/jenncoop.github.io/_posts/2014-04-09-my-notes-on-hiring.md

 #### 1. Hire for empathy

 Everyone is different, but we often relate to each other based on our experiences.
 People who have had similar experiences in life are often more comfortable with each other.
 However, there is often a sizeable chasm between what any two people have been through in their lives.
 In my experience, an empathetic person is more capable of conceptualizing another person's point of view, even if it differs drastically from his or her own.
-Empathetic people able to question their own opinions, or in the very least understand how another person could conceivably entertain a different viewpoint.
+Empathetic people are able to question their own opinions, or in the very least understand how another person could conceivably entertain a different viewpoint.
 This type of dynamic is hugely important in a team setting where open and constructive dialogue is necessary for growth.

 #### 2. Watch out for feigned empathy